French cruiser Jeanne d'Arc (1899): Construction and career

 On 26 May 1906 Captain (Capitaine de vaisseau) Émile Guépratte assumed command of Jeanne d'Arc and she was assigned to the Mediterranean Fleet where she became flagship of the Light Squadron (Escadre Légere).
 After port visits in Tangiers, Morocco, and Gibraltar, she rendezvoused with the fleet on 12 July for the annual Grand Manoeuvres that lasted until the 28th.
-The ship participated in a fleet review by the President of France, Armand Fallières, at Marseilles on 16 September to commemorate the laying of the first stone of the Rove canal tunnel connecting Marseilles to the Rhône River.
+The ship participated in a fleet review by the President of France, Armand Fallières, at Marseille on 16 September to commemorate the laying of the first stone of the Rove canal tunnel connecting Marseille to the Rhône River.
 The following month, Jeanne d'Arc made a port visit to Bizerta, French Tunis.
 In 1907, the ship visited Morocco, Algeria and Cherbourg before getting her bottom cleaned at Brest in June and returning to Toulon on 20 July.
 After departing Gibraltar on 12 February 1908, she had a boiler explode, killing five and badly burning three crewmen.
 After arriving at Brest three days later, the ship was placed in reserve on 15 April to begin modifications to make her suitable for use as a training ship for naval cadets.
 Jeanne d'Arc was recommissioned on 20 May 1911 and was attached to the Third Division of the Reserve Squadron until 1 May 1912 when she was transferred to the Atlantic Schools Division.
 The ship began a lengthy cruise of the Atlantic, Mediterranean and Baltic Seas that lasted from 10 October 1912 to 29 July 1913.
 She visited the Indian Ocean via the Suez Canal on her next cruise from 10 October 1913 to 27 July 1914.